lfgberg/ACNH-NookPhone/README.md

 1. Download and install the [latest release](https://github.com/lfgberg/ACNH-NookPhone/releases) .rmskin file
 2. Read the welcome skin and click on `configuration file`
-3. Read the directions in the configuration file and edit the variables as directed
+3. Read the directions in the configuration file and edit the variables as directed If you can't find the configuration file for some reason it's in the @Resources folder called "Settings.inc"

 ### Example Settings.inc file
 ```